 There are many possible causes of spinal stenosis within the central canal and these can be broken down into 2 categories: There is true developed spinal stenosis due to bone changes and transitional stenosis due to soft tissue changes, like herniated discs or ligament thickening, such as ligamentum flavum hypertrophy.

 The reason that central canal stenosis may be symptomatic is due to compression of the actual spinal cord or the cauda equina nerve roots.
+Mere impingement of the spinal cord will not guarantee symptomatic expression.

 Learn more about the diagnosis of lateral spinal stenosis.

-What is Spinal Stenosis of the Neuroforamen?
+What is Stenosis of the Neuroforamen?

 Neuroforaminal stenosis describes a condition in which one or more of the neuroforamen decrease in size, potentially causing a compressive neuropathy condition, more commonly known as a pinched nerve.
 Neuroforamen, also called foraminal spaces, are the openings in the sides of the vertebrae through which the spinal nerve roots exit the central canal at each vertebral level.